Electricity is provided by Georgia Power and Amicalola Electric and is distributed locally by both utilities distribution system.

 The new inland port sits on 42 acres in Northwest Georgia’s Murray County and feature on-terminal rail.

 The site is adjacent to U.S. 411 and features easy access to Interstate 75.
 The facility will handle import, export and domestic cargo.

 Governor Nathan Deal, the Georgia Ports Authority, Murray County and CSX Transportation signed a Memorandum of Agreement July 28, 2015 establishing the Appalachian Regional Port.
 Its service area will include North Georgia.

 “This new inland terminal will open the door for economic opportunity and job creation for Northwest Georgia and the region.” said Governor Deal.
 “By providing a direct link to the Port of Savannah, the Appalachian Regional Port will create and expand international markets for businesses, and further the economic success of the Southeastern United States.”

 Port officials estimate the CSX rail route will reduce Atlanta truck traffic by 40,000 moves annually, creating a new intermodal option to and from the deepwater Port of Savannah.
 Each container moved by rail to the Appalachian Regional Port will offset 355 truck miles on Georgia highways.

-The Appalachian Regional Port will open by 2018 with an annual capacity of 50,000 containers.
-A 10-year develoopment plan will then double that capacity.
+The Appalachian Regional Port will opened in 2018 with an annual capacity of 50,000 containers.
+A 10-year development plan will then double that capacity.